claudiospizzi/ScriptConfig/README.md

 ## Introduction

 With the ScriptConfig module, configuration data can be loaded into a PowerShell controller script from a dedicated config file.
 Thanks to the module, it is no longer necessary to hardcode or paramter-pass the configuration data.
 Especialy usefull for scripts, which run unattended.
 The module support `XML`, `JSON` and `INI` formatted config files.
+Works great in cooperation with the [ScriptLogger](https://github.com/claudiospizzi/ScriptLogger) module to improve controller scripts.

 ## Requirenments